chris-townsend/where-next/TESTING.md

 ## Automated Testing

-Several unit tests were written to test the views, forms, and database models.
-These can be found in the [`recipes`](https://github.com/chris-townsend/PP4-Kitchen_Tales/tree/main/recipes) folder and test files begin with `test_`.
+Several unit tests were written to test

 <details>